ExabeamLabs/new-scale-content-hub/Integrations&LogSources/CyberArk/readme.md

 ### Step 1 — Download the script

-Save `CyberArkAuditEndpoint-ForwardAsWebhook.ps1` to a folder on your machine or upload it to Azure Automation as a runbook.
+Upload `CyberArkAuditEndpoint-ForwardAsWebhook.ps1` to Azure Automation as a runbook.

 ### Step 2 — Edit the configuration block

-Open the script in any text editor (Notepad, VS Code, PowerShell ISE).
+Open the script.
 Near the top you'll find the `$Config` block. **These are the only lines you need to change:**

 ```powershell
 $Config = @{